 All in all, I enjoyed my time with Neon Chrome.
 It delivers the basics of why I like twin-stick shooters and adds its own mark with an emphasis on strategy and a cool cyberpunk theme.
 Granted, the game has a few shortcomings such as a non-existent story and sub-par graphics, as well as being rather short and having no online co-op, but if you're looking for something easy to pick up and play (especially with a friend) you could definitely do a lot worse!

-Good to meet you!
+It's good to meet you!
 I'm better known online as "Bkstunt_31" and have been writing Reviews and video game Strategy Guides/Walkthroughs for WAY too many years!
-Maybe you've used one of them before?
-Thanks for reading!
+Feel free to stop my my Facebook page and say hello!
+Have fun and keep playing!